sugarsack/sugar/docs/tutor_runner_module.md

 ```

 The command above means that we've just created a module `name` in the
 namespace `system`.
-So it will be accesible something like this:
+So it will be accessible something like this:

 ```
 $ sugar <host_name> system.name.<func_name>